 Abstract

-Water availability has become an important concern worldwide due to climate change.
-This study evaluated the impact of climate change on the hydrological regime in a small Tropical Andean watershed Plateau in Colombia.
-Hydro-BID was used as a modeling tool, which is a specialized software that allows, through its hydrological and climatic modules, the evaluation of hydrological processes to generate models and responses for water resource management and planning in Latin America and the Caribbean.
-To simulate future flows, the MOI-ESM-MR-CORDEX models for precipitation and MOI-ESM-MR for temperature were selected.
-Projections of precipitation and temperature on a reduced scale were calculated using a method based on chaos theory for three scenarios of representative concentration pathways (RCPs), 2.6, 4.5, and 8.5, based on global climate models (GCMs) and regional climate models (RCMs).
-The results show that in the calibration process, the hydrological parameters under evaluation are better represented by the model at a monthly scale.
-In addition, the results of the climate change model show an increase in the average streamflow with respect to the base scenario (1.22 m3/s), for the different scenarios relative to current conditions.
-The increase was estimated between 2.1% and 6% (for RCP 2.6, 4.5 and 8.5 the flow rates will be 1.28 m3/s, 1.24 m3/s and 1.29 m3/s).
-This is associated with the significant increase in precipitation and a decrease in temperature, values within expectations in the Tropical Andean Plateau watersheds of Colombia.
-The results obtained in this study are useful for water resource planners and policy makers, mainly in the management of water supply infrastructure and the management of flood risks and agricultural productivity losses in the area.
+Water availability has become a major worldwide concern due to climate change.
+This study evaluated the impact of climate change on the hydrological regime of a small watershed in the Tropical Andean Plateau in Colombia.
+We used the modeling tool Hydro-BID, a specialized software with hydrological and climatic modules that can evaluate hydrological processes to generate models.
+This tool has the potential to inform water resource management and planning in Latin America and the Caribbean.
+To simulate future hydrologic flows, we selected the MOI-ESM-MR-CORDEX model for precipitation and the MOI-ESM-MR model for temperature.
+Projections for precipitation and temperature on a reduced scale were calculated using a method based on chaos theory for three representative concentration pathway (RCP) scenarios designated 2.6, 4.5, and 8.5 based on global climate models (GCMs) and regional climate models (RCMs).
+The results of the calibration process showed that the evaluated hydrological parameters are better represented by the model at a monthly scale.
+In addition, the climate change model showed an estimated increase in the average streamflow of 2.1% to 6% compared to a base scenario that represented current conditions (1.22 m3 s-1), with flow rates of 1.28 m3 s-1, 1.24 m3 s-1, and 1.29 m3 s-1 for RCPs 2.6, 4.5, and 8.5, respectively.
+These values, associated with a significant increase in precipitation and a decrease in temperature, are within the expected ranges?/are expected? for the Tropical Andean Plateau watersheds of Colombia.
+The results obtained in this study are useful for water resource planners and policy makers, especially for the management of water supply infrastructure, flood risk, and loss of agricultural productivity in the area.

 Keywords: climate change, Hydro-BID, hydrological modeling, representative concentration pathway (RCP)